 In terms of pricing, it’s definitely true with the saying where you “pay for what you get”.
-Obviously, if you are looking for a cheap budget rowing machine, especially on ebay, Aldi or something like that – don’t expect much!
+Obviously, if you are looking for a cheap budget rowing machine – don’t expect much!
 You are probably wasting time and money.
 Expect to fork out at least $1,000-$2000 for a good quality rower.
 You might find a cheap second hand rower but you’d want to ensure that the components are not worn as it will cost hundreds in parts and labour fixing it.

 Commercial VS Domestic Rowing Machines

 Maybe you’re wondering, “Should I get a commercial rowing machine or a domestic one?”
 Well, the biggest difference between a commercial and a domestic rowing machine is that the commercial ones are made for longevity and have quality components.
 They are more durable and designed for heavy usage and load.
 The experience you feel on a quality rowing machine is second to none!
 However, if you are on a bit of a budget, then make sure that the warranties and support is backed by the place of purchase.

 Buying a rowing machine can be very confusing.
 We get that!
 So, hopefully, this little piece of information can help everybody out there who wants to lose weight or build muscle with a rowing machine and help you achieve your goals.

 Understand your goals or speak to someone who can help you

 Make sure you try different rowing machine types

 Invest for long term exercise and always consider quality

 Remember to consider the space and potential noise

 Have a realistic budget and beware of cheap rowing machines